Fodor’s Expert Review

 The wondrous porch overlooking the Danube and Pest is the neo-Romanesque Fishermen's Bastion, a merry cluster of white stone towers, arches, and columns above a modern bronze statue of St. Stephen, Hungary's first king.
-Although you must pay to wander over most of it during the day over much of the year (as has been the practice since 2000), the price is reasonable.
+Although you must pay to wander over most of it during the day over much of the year, the price is reasonable (and if you happen to end up here late in the evening after the ticket-vendor has left, it is free).
 Medieval fishwives once peddled their wares here, but now you see merchants selling souvenirs and crafts, musicians, and—less visible but always present—pickpockets.
 Buy your tickets at the tiny office beside the Tourinform by the adjacent park.